-- The whole manuscript is required to be in ONE MS WORD FILE only (pdf. version is liable to be rejected without any consideration), which will start from the covering letter, inside the manuscript. - b) The sender is required to mention the following in the SUBJECT COLUMN of the mail: - New Manuscript for Review in the area of (Finance/Marketing/HRM/General Management/Economics/Psychology/Law/Computer/IT/ Engineering/Mathematics/other, please specify) - There is no need to give any text in the body of mail, except the cases where the author wishes to give any specific message w.r.t. to the manuscript. - The total size of the file containing the manuscript is required to be below 500 KB. - e) Abstract alone will not be considered for review, and the author is required to submit the complete manuscript in the first instance. - The journal gives acknowledgement w.r.t. the receipt of every email and in case of non-receipt of acknowledgment from the journal, w.r.t. the submission of manuscript, within two days of submission, the corresponding author is required to demand for the same by sending separate mail to the journal. - NUSCRIPT TITLE: The title of the paper should be in a 12 point Calibri Font.
-It should be bold typed, centered and fully capitalised. - OR NAME (S) & AFFILIATIONS: The author (s) full name, designation, affiliation (s), address, mobile/landline numbers, and email/alternate email 3. address should be in italic & 11-point Calibri Font.
-It must be centered underneath the title. - ABSTRACT: Abstract should be in fully italicized text, not exceeding 250 words.
+CO /ERING LETTER FOR SUBMISSION: DATED: THE IJRC EDITOR M Sub iect: SUBMISSION OF MANUSCRIPT IN THE AREA OF. (e. g.
+Finance/Marketing/HRM/General Management/Economics/Psychology/Law/Computer/IT/Engineering/Mathematics/other, please specify) DEA IR SIR/MADAM Plea se find my submission of manuscript entitled '' for possible publication in your journals. reby affirm that the contents of this manuscript are original.
+Furthermore, it has neither been published elsewhere in any language fully or partly, nor is er review for publication elsewhere.
+I aff irm that all the author (s) have seen and agreed to the submitted version of the manuscript and their inclusion of name (s) as co-author (s). o, if my/our manuscript is accepted, I/We agree to comply with the formalities as given on the website of the journal & you are free to publish or tribution in any of your journals.
+NAI ME OF CORRESPONDING AUTHOR: ignation: iation with full address, contact numbers & Pin Code: dential address with Pin Code: pile Number (s): dline Number (s): ail Address: AILE rnate E-mail Address: NO. res: a) The whole manuscript is required to be in ONE MS WORD FILE only (pdf. version is liable to be rejected without any consideration), which will start from the covering letter, inside the manuscript. b) The sender is required to mentionthe following in the SUBJECT COLUMN of the mail: New Manuscript for Review in the area of (Finance/Marketing/HRM/General Management/Economics/Psychology/Law/Computer/IT/ Engineering/Mathematics/other, please specify) c) There is no need to give any text in the body of mail, except the cases where the author wishes to give any specific message w.r.t. to the manuscript. d) The total size of the file containing the manuscript is required to be below 500 KB . e) Abstract alone will not be considered for review, and the author is required to submit the complete manuscript in the first instance. f) The journal gives acknowledgement w.r.t. the receipt of every email and in case of non-receipt of acknowledgement from the journal, w.r.t. the submissic of manuscript, within two days of submission, the corresponding author is required to demand for the same by sending separate mail to the journal.

+AUTHOR NAME (S) & AFFILIATIONS: The author (s) full name, designation, affiliation (s), address, mobile/landline numbers, and email/alternate email address should be in italic & 11-point Calibri Font.
+It must be centered underneath the title.

+ABSTRACT: Abstract should be in fully italicized text, not exceeding 250 words.
 The abstract must be informative and explain the background, aims, methods, results & conclusion in a single para.
 Abbreviations must be mentioned in full.